WordPress/gutenberg/docs/contributors/git-workflow.md

 ![Screenshot showing fork button on GitHub](https://developer.wordpress.org/files/2020/09/gutenberg-fork.png)

-**Step 2**: Clone your forked repository locally, it is located at: `https://github.com/YOUR-USER-NAME/gutenberg`.
+**Step 2**: Clone your forked repository locally.
+It is located at: `https://github.com/YOUR-USER-NAME/gutenberg`.
 Cloning copies all the files to your computer.
 Open a terminal and run:

 ```bash
 git clone https://github.com/YOUR-USER-NAME/gutenberg
 ```

 This will create a directory called `gutenberg` with all the files for the project.
-It might take a couple of minutes, it is downloading the entire history of the Gutenberg project.
+It might take a couple of minutes because it is downloading the entire history of the Gutenberg project.

-**Step 3**: Create a branch for your change, see below for branch naming.
-For this example the branch name is the complete string: `update/my-branch`
+**Step 3**: Create a branch for your change (see below for branch naming).
+For this example, the branch name is the complete string: `update/my-branch`

 ```bash
 git switch -c update/my-branch